zalenix/portaldocs/portal-sdk/templates/top-extensions-node-js-test-framework.md

 The full documentation is available on the npm site [https://aka.ms/portalfx/msportalfx-test](https://aka.ms/portalfx/msportalfx-test).

 Additional examples are available in the source code located at [https://github.com/Azure/msportalfx-test/tree/master/test](https://github.com/Azure/msportalfx-test/tree/master/test).
-This requires access to Microsoft Azure github organization.

 If you do not have access to the Microsoft Azure github organization and you are part of Microsoft, you can join by following the instructions at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).

+### Contributing

+Contributions to improve the test framework are encouraged.
+If you develop a feature/fix a bug/etc that you feel would be useful to other users of the test framework then please submit a pull request to the Github repository located at [https://aka.ms/portalfx/msportalfx-test](https://aka.ms/portalfx/msportalfx-test).
+In order to access the source code and submit a pull request, you need to be part of the Microsoft Azure Github organization.
+You can check by using the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).

+For detailed instructions, please view the full documentation on the npm site located at  [https://aka.ms/portalfx/msportalfx-test](https://aka.ms/portalfx/msportalfx-test).